 Related: Why Outsourcing Makes Sense

-One of the most common mistakes that inexperienced project managers (and companies working without a designated project leader) make is doing too much at once.
-While multitasking sounds good in theory, there’s a chance that it could lead to errors.
-Focus on completing one task at a time before moving on to the next.
 Additionally, try to finish the most difficult tasks first whenever possible.
-In many cases, these are the tasks that will take the longest and have the highest likelihood of complications.
-By getting them out of the way first, you may be able to avoid what could be lengthy and costly delays.
+In many cases, these are the tasks that will take the longest and are most likely to create complications.
+By getting them out of the way first, you may be able to avoid costly delays in the future.

-Before the start of every project, you should develop a scope of work that lays out the project’s goals, deliverables, tasks, team members, deadlines, and milestones.
-During the scoping phase, you’ll also want to assess any potential risks that could harm the project’s goals.
-From there, good project managers can build out preventive measures to ensure those risks are avoidable at all costs.
-And if they do happen, contingency plans should be at the ready to keep the project pushing forward.
+As you’re developing the project definition and scope, you’ll also want to assess any potential risks that could harm the project’s goals.
+From there, good project managers can build out preventive measures to mitigate those risks.
+And if problems do occur, have contingency plans in place to keep moving forward.

 Another benefit to project management is having someone who can shut down scope creep.
-That’s a term used to describe pile-ups of modifications and new feature requests throughout a project.
+That’s a term used to describe unplanned changes that occur mid-project.
 A sound project management strategy includes the evaluation of each proposed change to estimate the influence on the budget and timeline to determine if it’s advisable.

 The key with any project management plan is to evaluate it after completion and uncover what you could do differently next time.
-Those learnings are instrumental in making your organization more efficient and effective.
+Those learnings, especially if they involve changes to components of the checklist, are instrumental in making your organization more efficient and effective in the future.

-Utility Partners of America has partnered with utilities and energy co-ops for more than 20 years to enhance these organizations’ operations.
+Utility Partners of America has completed hundreds of construction and service projects on behalf of utilities and energy co-ops over the last 20+ years.
 To learn what we can do for you, contact us today.